Western-Health-Covid19-Collaboration/wh_covid19_app/docs/Architecture/ADR-0003 Use Flutter beta channel.md

 There are three different versions of flutter that you can build out: Stable, Beta and Dev.
 Each version will come with various trade-offs.

-Currently there has been a missed stable release, and Beta is required to build iOS correctly.
+Currently, there has been a missed stable release, and Beta is required to build iOS correctly.

 ## Decision